 Here’s the loot we were able to get away with.
-All for $11 something bucks.
+All for just over $11.
 We thought we made out like bandits!
-Not only that…we ate our fair share on the field.
+Not only that, we ate our fair share on the field.
 Not too bad of a weekend activity from Toronto!

 - Chantelle was super smart on this one.
 She brought her own basket (as seen in the photos).
 This way we didn’t have to pay for one of the farm’s empty containers or paper baskets.

 - Go as far to the back and either left or right of the field.
 Less people go out there so your chances of finding bigger strawberries is higher.